-Bitcoin Exchanges & Brokers in New Zealand
+Bitcoin Exchanges in New Zealand

 There is usually a screen showing the market price, your portfolio and sometimes one of those complicated Trading Analysis screens.
-The concept is simple: create an account; deposit your money (NZD, USD etc); place your order and receive Bitcoin.
+The concept is simple: create an account; deposit your money (NZD, USD etc); place your order and receive bitcoin.

 What’s the difference between a Bitcoin Exchange and a Bitcoin Broker?